boyter/boyter.org/content/posts/sloc-cloc-code.md

 	list github.com/boyter/scc/processor.countStats

-Checking profile output showed that rather unsuprisingly the core loop takes a lot of the time.
-In the below the core loop is the large box on the left side named countStats.
+Checking profile output showed that rather unsuprisingly since my addition of the complexity calculation the core loop takes most of the time.
+In the below the core loop is the large box on the top left side named countStats.

 ![Profile](/static/sloc-cloc-code/profile1.png)

-Having a look at what I had in the core loop before any optimisations it was written as below.
+Having a look at what I had in the core loop before I added any optimisations looked as below.

 {{<highlight go>}}
 if currentState == S_BLANK && checkForMatch(currentByte, index, endPoint, singleLineCommentChecks, fileJob) {